CharlesChiuGit/Logseq-Git-Sync-101/README.md

 Git Conflicts are something every Git users will meet eventually.
 It's important to know how to solve them.

 For example, You type "I'm faithful to Logseq." in your journal on your pc, but you also type "Na, I also use other note-taking tools." in your journal on your phone at the same time.
-GitHub will accept the first commits you push to it.
-But when you push the second commits, Git will say something like:
+GitHub will accept the first commit you push to it.
+But when you push the second commit, Git will say something like:

 ```bash
 error: failed to push some refs to 'github.com:{your-username}/{your-reponame}.git'